Dear Friends of 600,

 In contrast, a for-profit drug company would not typically follow our one tiny step at a time approach; instead they would increase the dose as high as possible and as fast as possible, to cut costs.

 Some of us humans at 600 have eaten trial Cookies ourselves, myself included.

 Thus far there have been no negative side effects for animals or people.
 We suspect a key reason for the lack of negative side effects is that the Cookie is designed as a rare “only one dose over a lifetime” product, unlike traditional birth control products that are ingested daily.

 Evidence also shows, thus far, that eating multiple doses (of the ingredients of the Cookies) does not harm the animal.

 After the Pilot Pup eats the single trial Cookie, the Pup usually stays at the veterinary clinic for a few days to ensure that he or she is in good health.

 As soon as they get the green light from the veterinarian, they go home to their foster or permanent home.

-If a home is not readily available, the Pup stays at the veterinary clinic or in a doggy day care center until a home is found.
+If a home is not readily available, the Pup stays at the veterinary clinic or in a foster home, or in an animal adoption center run by compassionate people who provide daily care, affection, and exercise, until a permanent home is found.